forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ![code_builder_ui](../../../images/code_builder_ui.jpg)
 The Code Builder user interface is divided into five main areas.

-**Activity Bar**: Located on the left-hand side and it contains iconic buttons to switch between different views.
-For instance, the Explorer view is active in the above picture.
+**Activity Bar**: Located on the left-hand side, it contains iconic buttons to switch between different views.
+In our example, the Explorer view is active.
-**Side Bar**: Contains different views like the Explorer to assist you while working on your project.
-For example, you can see the Explorer view active in the above image which lists the files in a file structure of your project.
+**Side Bar**: Contains different views to assist you while working on your project.
+For example, you can see the Explorer view in our example.
+It lists the files in DX project structure in your project.
 **Editors**: The main areas to edit your files.
 You can open as many editors as you like side by side, vertically and horizontally.
 **Panel**: Shows output or debug information, errors and warnings, or an integrated terminal.
-You can choose the output you want to display.
+You can choose the output to display.
 **Status Bar**: Shows information about the opened project and the files you’re editing.
 This is where you can also see the org you’re working against.

 ## Get To Know Your Org – Use the Org Browser
 Take a closer look at the activity bar and notice a cloud icon.
-This is the Org Browser.
-It’s a part of the Salesforce Extension Pack.
+This icon represents the Org Browser.
+It’s a part of the Salesforce Extension pack.
 It helps you browse and retrieve metadata from your org without having to use a manifest file.
-The Org Browser is available only in non source-tracked orgs such as sandboxes or developer edition orgs.
+The Org Browser is available only in non source-tracked orgs such as sandboxes or Developer Edition orgs.
 You can retrieve the metadata source into your local project.

 **More Information**: You can find more information about the [Org Browser](https://developer.salesforce.com/tools/vscode/en/user-guide/org-browser) in the Salesforce Extension Pack documentation.